 When I moved to Amsterdam last year, I was pleasantly surprised to discover that, paperwork and bureaucracy aside, I was able to become licensed as a psychologist in the Netherlands.
 And what more, I was able to move my private practice with me.
 That is, the majority of my face-to-face clients converted into online clients and I continued as their therapist despite the fact that we were now in different countries.
 Since this time, my private practice has converted into an almost entirely online practice.
-On some days I start seeing clients ending their day in Asia and Australia and finish seeing clients just starting their day on the West Coast of the United States.
+On some days I start seeing clients ending their day in Asia and Australia and finish seeing clients just starting their day in South America.
 I´ve seen clients while they sat by their pool, in hotel rooms on work trips, or in their car on their lunch break.

 While these settings can sometimes bring with them distractions, or connection problems, after 3 years of providing online therapy I believe that the benefits outweigh the costs for many of these people.
-They´re able to get the emotional support in situations where they may not have had access to it previously and I believe it´s helped people connect to a therapist who may have been hesitant.
-It´s also allowed me to pursue my own love of travel in ways that wouldn´t have previously been possible by bringing my ¨office¨ with me while visting family in Seattle or traveling through Portugal, Spain and Israel.
+They’re able to get the emotional support in situations where they may not have had access to it previously and I believe it’s helped people connect to a therapist who may have been hesitant.
+It’s also allowed me to pursue my own love of travel in ways that wouldn’t have previously been possible by bringing my ¨office” with me while traveling through Portugal, Spain and Israel.

 4) Being an entrepreneur is not just about professional development, but personal development too